- LFLG – Low Flow-Low Gradient

 Systolic ejection click may suggest bicuspid aortic valve

-ECG will often show LVH, as a result of adaptation to LV pressure overload.
+ECG: LVH findings are common as a result of adaptation to LV pressure overload.

-Echocardiography (TTE) is the preferred test for diagnosis and is recommended in any patient with signs or symptoms suggestive of aortic stenosis or bicuspid aortic valve.
+Echocardiography: TTE is the preferred test for diagnosis and is recommended in any patient with signs or symptoms suggestive of aortic stenosis or bicuspid aortic valve.

 TTE allows for the determination of: